Sunny6889/tron-docker-main/metric_monitor/README.md

 For production environments requiring a more robust and scalable monitoring architecture, we recommend implementing an enterprise-grade solution using Prometheus Remote Write with Thanos.
 This setup provides enhanced reliability, high availability, and long-term storage capabilities.
 For detailed implementation instructions, please refer to our comprehensive guide: [Use Prometheus Remote Write with Thanos to Monitor java-tron Node](REMOTE_WRITE_WITH_THANOS.md).

 ## All metrics
 The TRON node metrics can be viewed through the Grafana dashboard or directly at http://localhost:9527/metrics.
-For reference, you can also check the sample metrics in [fullnode_metrics.txt](fullnode_metrics.txt) from a Mainnet node.
+For reference, you can also check the sample metrics in [fullnode_metrics_sample.txt](fullnode_metrics_sample.txt) from a Mainnet node.
 These metrics are organized into the following categories:

 - Blockchain status
 - Node system status